 Mar 19 – Apr 1, 2018 | Key Biscayne, FL

 Book now all your tickets for the Miami Open held in beautiful Key Biscayne Florida.
 Our guaranteed Miami Open tickets are located in the finest Center Court locations in the 100, 300, and 400 levels.
 Most 100 level (courtside box) tickets are "E-Tickets", and include exclusive access to a Patron's air conditioned lounge with complimentary non-alcoholic drinks and snacks.
 Book all your tickets now!
 More Details and FAQ's. . .

 Tennis Center at Crandon Park

 Choose Your Ticket

 100 LevelThe 100 Level seats offer the opportunity to get as close as possible to the players, as it's the first level right off the court.
-The west side sections tend to go for a premium as the umpire's chair is located on the east side of the court which can pose a bit of a hindrance for certain sections on on the east side and during the day session the sun is generally shining in your face.
-The sections located on the west side of the stadium (104-125) will receive the most shade.
+The west side sections tend to go for a premium as the sun isn't in your face towards the end of the afternoon.

 300 LevelThe 300 Level is the first level located above the 100 level.
 There are approximately 6 rows (A-F) in the 300 level.
 The views of the court are still very good from this level.